Internal Logistics Management Best Practices: New Technologies and Automation

 In some cases, the main focus of that exercise might be picking, packing and material flow.
 In other instances, it’s on reverse logistics, safety and the transactional structure.
 “We look at how the facility is operated, how it’s structured, what the flow is like, and any telltale signs of an operation that’s not optimized,” Wisdom explains, “or otherwise not living up to its potential.”

-Knowing that warehouses are struggling to keep up with the demands of the modern business environment with limited resources, Wisdom says that by introducing companies to qualified, screened technology vendors—and then serving as a trusted partner both during and after implementation—Canon helps companies work through their biggest fulfillment problems.
+Knowing that manufacturing facilities are struggling to keep up with the demands of the modern business environment with limited resources, Wisdom says that by introducing companies to qualified, screened technology vendors—and then serving as a trusted partner both during and after implementation—Canon helps companies work through their biggest fulfillment problems.

 “We take a lot of the decision-making and risk out of the way,” says Wisdom, “and allow companies to make that transition to something greater.”